-Here is our monthly selection of interesting knowledge material on programming, software testing and project management.
-This month you will find some interesting information and opinions about software and system modeling, programmer psychology, managing priorities, improving software architecture, technical user stories, free tools for Scrum, coding culture and integrating UX in Agile approaches.
+Here is our monthly selection of knowledge on programming, software testing and project management.
+This month you will find some interesting information and opinions about team complexity, developer burnout, blaming, tester skills, code coverage, integration testing, front end architectures and agile antipatterns.

 Here is a list of the articles published during the first quarter of 2017 on the Methods & Tools website.
 This quarter Methods & Tools has published articles discussing the management debt issue in Agile transformation, Agile forecasting and testing microservices.
 We also published two articles presenting open source software testing tools: CasperJS and Nitrate.